MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 3. `<link rel="stylesheet" href="https://pay-10.dev.multisafepay.com/sdk/components/v1/components.css">`

-### Step 4: Place order
+### Step 4: Place an order

-After the customer has entered their credit card details, the encrypted data can be sent to the MultiSafepay API to finish the transaction.
+After the customer has entered their credit card details, the encrypted data can be sent to the MultiSafepay API to finish the transaction.<br>

 On the frontend you can retrieve the encrypted credit card data through the following code:

 ```